ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/scheduler/integral-guarantees.md

 Suppose there is a production process that requires 2000 CPUs 12 hours a day and a research process that needs only 1000 CPUs on average.
 With the mechanism of integral guarantees, burst and relaxed pools can be configured for such processes, and 2000 cores will be needed to provide guarantees.
 The specified pools must be located in the same pool tree, there are no other restrictions.
 With the basic mechanism of issuing guarantees (strong guarantee), 3000 cores would have to be ordered to enforce such guarantees.

-The figure shows a graph of CPU usage and demand for the burst pool, for which burst_integral guarantee is 500 cpus and resource_flow is 100 cpus.
+The figure shows a graph of CPU usage and demand for the burst pool, for which burst_integral guarantee is 500 cpu cores and resource_flow is 100 cpu cores.

 The figure below shows a graph of the volume of accumulated resource for the same pool, you can see how the volume of virtual resource decreases when operations are running in the pool, and then the resource is again accumulated to a specified limit.